-Okay, but a few registers that can't hold much more than a 32-bit number don't seem sufficient for playing a several megabyte song or watching a several gigabyte movie.
-In order to efficiently handle tasks like these, we'll need some short-term memory with a larger capacity.
-That's where RAM, or Random-Access Memory, comes in.
-RAM is a block of memory that can be used by currently-running process to store data.
-For example, a web browser might need to store what website you're currently browsing, and your email client might need to store all of the emails in your inbox.
+Okay, but a few registers that can’t hold much more than a 32-bit number don’t seem sufficient for playing a several megabyte song or watching a several gigabyte movie.
+In order to efficiently handle tasks like these, we’ll need some short-term memory with a larger capacity.
+That’s where RAM, or Random-Access Memory, comes in.
+RAM is a block of memory that can be used by currently-running process to store larger pieces of data for a longer amount of time.
+For example, a web browser might need to store what website you’re currently browsing, and your email client might need to store all of the emails in your inbox.
 So, the more RAM you have, the more space you have available for processes to store information.
 Because all of the currently-running processes on your computer will probably need to utilize RAM for short-term storage, having more RAM in your computer will allow you to run more programs at the same time efficiently.
-A laptop on today's market will likely have between four and eight gigabytes of RAM, so we're talking much more space than something like a CPU register.
-In fact, when you see any language that refers to the amount of "memory" in a computer, there's a very good chance it's referring to RAM, since RAM is the main source of short-term memory in your computer.
-Here's what a modern stick of RAM (in this case, with the ability to hold 512 MB) looks like.
+A laptop on today’s market will likely have between four and eight gigabytes of RAM, so we’re talking much more space than something like a CPU register.
+In fact, when you see any language that refers to the amount of “memory” in a computer, there’s a very good chance it’s referring to RAM, since RAM is the main source of short-term memory in your computer.
+Here’s what a modern stick of RAM (in this case, with the ability to hold 512 MB) looks like.

-Because each block can only hold one byte, data that is larger than will have to be split up into single-byte blocks.
-Let's say that a 32-bit (aka 4-byte) number has been broken up into chunks and stored at the addresses 101-104.
+Because each block can only hold one byte, data that is larger than that will have to be split up into single-byte blocks.
+Let’s say that a 32-bit (aka 4-byte) number has been broken up into chunks and stored at the addresses 101-104.
 In order to read that number, the CPU will first ask for the data stored at the address 101, where the number starts (i.e., where the leftmost bits are found).
 Now, it will read the next three boxes, since the CPU knows its looking for a 4-byte number.
 Putting these four blocks of memory together, we can see that the number stored at the address 101 in RAM is 00000000000000000000010100111001, or 1337.